TcMenu/TaskManagerIO/README.md

 ## What is TaskManagerIO?

-TaskManagerIO library is not a full RTOS, rather it can be used on top of FreeRTOS via ESP32 or mbed RTOS.
+TaskManagerIO library is not a full RTOS, rather it can be used on top of an existing RTOS.
 It is a complimentary technology that can assist with certain types of work-load.
 It has a major advantage, that the same code runs on many platforms as listed above.
 It is a core building block of [IoAbstraction](https://github.com/TcMenu/IoAbstraction) and [tcMenu framework](https://github.com/TcMenu/IoAbstraction)

 ## Important notes around scheduling tasks and events